Mariavellous/mastermind_game/README.md

 ### 3. Build the frontend
 Make sure to use the recent version of node.js

-First, change directory to `frontend` the folder.
+First, change directory to the `frontend` folder.
 Use `npm install` to install the frontend dependencies.
 Use `npm run build` to build the frontend.
-Change the directory back to the root of the project.
+Then, change the directory back to the root of the project.

 ```sh
 cd frontend